Production of single-charm hadrons by quark combination mechanism in $p$-Pb collisions at $\sqrt{s_{NN}}=5.02$ TeV: Comparison with data and discussions

 In Fig. \ref{fig7}, we show $p_{T}$ spectra of single-charm hadrons in central rapidity region in different multiplicity classes in $p$-Pb collisions at $\sqrt{s_{NN}}=5.02$ TeV.
 In Table \ref{tab2}, we show the $p_{T}$-integrated cross sections and $\langle p_{T}\rangle$ of single-charm hadrons for $R_{B/M}^{\left(c\right)}=0.425$.
 We see that the $\langle p_{T}\rangle$ of charm hadrons slightly increase with multiplicity and the increase of baryons is slightly larger than that of mesons.
 This is due to the increased $\langle p_{T}\rangle$ of light quarks in high-multiplicity events.

 In Fig. \ref{fig8}, we show the ratios among different single-charm hadrons as the function of $p_{T}$ in different multiplicity classes.
 We see that ratios $D^{+}/D^{0}$ and $D^{*+}/D^{0}$ are hardly changed in different multiplicity classes.
 We first note that their $p_{T}$-integrated ratios Eqs. (\ref{eq:ratio_Dp_D0}) and (\ref{eq:ratio_Dstar_D0}) are independent of the multiplicity.
 Even though the $p_{T}$ spectrum of up/down quarks is weakly changed in different multiplicity classes, as shown in Fig. \ref{fig1}, this change will influence the inclusive spectra of $D^{+}$, $D^{*+}$ and $D^{0}$ but is significantly canceled in their ratios.
-As indicated by Eq. (\ref{eq:ratio_Ds_D0}), spectrum ratios $D_{s}^{+}/D^{0}$ and $D_{s}^{+}/D^{+}$are explicitly dependent on the strangeness suppression factor $\lambda_{s}$.
-Because the change of $\lambda_{s}$ is only about 0.02 in the studied four multiplicity classes \cite{Song:2017gcz}, the spectrum ratios $D_{s}^{+}/D^{0}$ and $D_{s}^{+}/D^{+}$also change little.
-The multiplicity dependence of ratios $\Lambda_{c}^{+}/D^{0}$, $\Xi_{c}^{0}/D^{0}$ and $\Omega_{c}^{0}/D^{0}$ is more obvious than that of meson ratios but the dependence is still weak.
-Such increased dependence is because the formation of single-charm baryon needs a more light quark than that of single-charm meson and therefore suffers more influence of the change of light quark spectra.
+As indicated by Eq. (\ref{eq:ratio_Ds_D0}), spectrum ratios $D_{s}^{+}/D^{0}$ and $D_{s}^{+}/D^{+}$ are explicitly dependent on the strangeness suppression factor $\lambda_{s}$.
+Because the change of $\lambda_{s}$ is only about 0.02 in the studied four multiplicity classes \cite{Song:2017gcz}, the spectrum ratios $D_{s}^{+}/D^{0}$ and $D_{s}^{+}/D^{+}$ also change little.
+The multiplicity dependence of ratios $\Lambda_{c}^{+}/D^{0}$, $\Xi_{c}^{0}/D^{+}_{s}$ and $\Omega_{c}^{0}/D^{+}_{s}$ is more obvious than that of meson ratios.
+Such increasing dependence is because the formation of single-charm baryon needs one more light quark than that of single-charm meson and therefore the baryon/meson ratios suffer more influence of the change of light quark spectra.